MartianColonist/Excalibur/docs/content/introduction.rst

 how much light is blocked at different wavelengths and comparing that to molecular cross section models, scientists can determine the molecular composition of the exoplanet's atmosphere.

-Part 2: Excalibur's Features
+Part 2: Cthulhu's Features
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Now that we understand the importance of cross sections to exoplanet research, we elaborate on what Excalibur is and what it does.
-We highlight the many unique features that allow Excalibur to help us achieve our science goals.
+Now that we understand the importance of cross sections to exoplanet research, we elaborate on what Cthulhu is and what it does.
+We highlight the many unique features that allow Cthulhu to help us achieve our science goals.

 Functionality
 """""""""""""

-* With Excalibur, users can download a line list from an online database, compute an atomic, molecular, or ionic cross section at a certain pressure and temperature, and then plot the cross section.
+* With Cthulhu, users can download a line list from an online database, compute an atomic, molecular, or ionic cross section at a certain pressure and temperature, and then plot the cross section.
 * Line list databases currently supported are ExoMol, HITRAN, HITEMP, and VALD.
-* Excalibur plotting scripts offer the ability to create beautiful, organized plots to include in research papers and presentations.
+* Cthulhu plotting scripts offer the ability to create beautiful, organized plots to include in research papers and presentations.

 User-Friendly
 """""""""""""

 * Requires minimal coding knowledge
-* Detailed, step-by-step tutorials provided for every feature of Excalibur
+* Detailed, step-by-step tutorials provided for every feature of Cthulhu
 * Written in Python, making it easy for users to understand the underlying code
 * Thorough, well-maintained documentation